altimetrik-digital-enablement-demo-hub/platform-github-actions/README.md

 Before merging:

-- Check for expected input/output behavior
+- Lint YAML syntax of new Workflows and Actions.
+- Create a test Workflow to test new Reusable Workflow and Composite Actions.
+- Provide a link to test Workflow in the PR.
-- Validate YAML syntax using GitHub Actions
+- Test deployments in local Kubernetes clusters using local GitHub Runners.

 ---